Computer-based Cognitive Behavioral Therapy for Risky Behaviors in Opioid Dependent Patients

 We plan to conduct a randomized pilot trial evaluating the feasibility and promise of

-computerized CBT as a single module targeting risky sexual behavior in a HIV/HCV high risk
+computerized CBT as a single module targeting risky sexual behavior in a HIV/Hepatitis C

-population.
-In the context of a drug treatment program, we will randomize 60 methadone
+virus(HCV) high risk population.
+In the context of a drug treatment program, we will

-assessed at baseline, one month and three month timepoints.
-The primary outcome measures
+Participants will be assessed at baseline, one month and three month time points.
+The

-will be knowledge regarding risk of infection and transmission of HIV/HCV/STD,self report
+primary outcome measures will be knowledge regarding risk of infection and transmission of

-assessment of risky sexual practices, retention in the study and client satisfaction with
+HIV/HCV/STD,self report assessment of risky sexual practices, retention in the study and

 1. To determine the feasibility of integrating CBT4CBT/"Stay Safe" into this setting.

-Feasibility will be determined by completion of assessments at 1 and 3 month timepoints
+Feasibility will be determined by completion of assessments at 1 and 3 month time

-(retention) and satisfaction ratings by participants randomized to the computer module.
+points (retention) and satisfaction ratings by participants randomized to the computer

 2. Compare knowledge of HIV/HCV/STD transmission and its prevention before and after